Pliability and Approximating Max-CSPs: Introduction

 Max-Cut is an example of \emph{maximum constraint satisfaction problem} (\CSP), although a very special one (the alphabet size is $2$, in particular constant, and every constraint uses the same symmetric predicate ``$x \neq y$'' of arity 2).
 Another well-known example is Max-$r$-SAT, with alphabet~size~2 and $r$-ary clauses.
 Motivated by results on planar, excluded-minor, and dense graph classes, our goal in this paper is to understand the following question:

 \begin{quote} \emph{What structure allows for the existence of a PTAS for \CSPs?} \end{quote}

+We adopt a permissive definition of PTAS here: given a \CSP instance and an arbitrarily small $\varepsilon>0$, the goal is to find a $(1-\varepsilon)$ multiplicative approximation of the value of an optimal solution to the instance (but, unlike in most papers, we do not require that the algorithm should find a solution achieving the bound).

 We focus on two computational problems.
 First, we study the general $\bCSP(\Gg)$ problem parameterised by the class of underlying constraint graphs (a.k.a. \emph{primal} or \emph{Gaifman} graphs).
-The input is a graph $G \in \Gg$, an alphabet $\Sigma_v$ for each vertex, and for each edge $uv$ a valued constraint $f_{uv} \colon \Sigma_u \times \Sigma_v \to \QQ_{\geq 0}$.
+The input is a graph $G \in \Gg$, an alphabet $\Sigma_v$ for each vertex, and a valued constraint $f_{uv} \colon \Sigma_u \times \Sigma_v \to \QQ_{\geq 0}$ for each edge $uv$.
 The goal is to find an assignment $h(v) \in \Sigma_v$ maximising $\sum_{uv} f_{uv}(h(u),h(v))$.
 Similarly, in $\rCSP(\Gg)$ a constraint may appear on any $r$-clique in $G$.
-The constraints are arbitrary (non-negative) and the alphabets are not fixed, making the problem very expressive. \footnote{One could attempt to generalise counting problems by maximizing $\prod_{uv} f_{uv}(h(u),h(v))$ instead, or equivalently its logarithm $\sum_{uv} \log f_{uv}(h(u),h(v))$.
+The constraints are arbitrary (non-negative) and the alphabets are not fixed, making the problem very expressive. \footnote{One could attempt to generalise counting problems by maximising $\prod_{uv} f_{uv}(h(u),h(v))$ instead, or equivalently its logarithm $\sum_{uv} \log f_{uv}(h(u),h(v))$.
 However, the requirement $f_{uv} \geq 0$ and the approximation ratio change.
 This changes the complexity: for example, approximating the number of 3-colourings requires deciding whether there is at least one in polynomial time, which is NP-hard already in 4-regular planar graphs~\cite{Dailey80}.}

 Second, we consider a more general framework called the \emph{maximum homomorphism problem} (\HOM) of computing the maximum value of any map between two given $\qplus$-valued structures $\structA$ and $\structB$; the value will be denoted by $\opt{\structA,\structB}$ (see Section~\ref{sec:prelims} for precise definitions).
 Intuitively, the left-hand-side structure describes the (weighted) scopes of the constraints and the right-hand-side structure describes the different types of constraints.
 Following Grohe's notation~\cite{Grohe07:jacm}, for a class of structures $\A$ we denote by $\HOM(\A,-)$ the restriction of \HOM to instances $(\structA,\structB)$ with $\structA\in\A$ and $\structB$ arbitrary.
 This framework captures the $\rCSP(\Gg)$ problem as a particular case: it is equivalent to $\HOM(\AOver{\Gg}{(r)},-)$, where by $\AOver{\Gg}{(r)}$ we denote the class of all valued structures with an underlying graph in $\Gg$ and arity $r$.
 Another example is the case of \emph{graph} \CSP, by which we mean a \bCSP{} that uses the same symmetric predicate in all constraints (as in Max-Cut or Max-$q$-Cut); this case is equivalent to $\HOM(\A,-)$ where the structures in $\A$ are graphs.